vanngocthuyla/kinetic_mpro/mpro/CRC_pIC50/README.md

 ## Different fitting scenarios

-1) We want to collect 500 converged samples and estimate the pIC50, so we set `args.nburn = 200`, `args.niters = 1000`, `args.converged_samples = 500`.
+1) We want to collect 500 converged samples and estimate the pIC50, so we set `nburn = 200`, `niters = 1000`, `converged_samples = 500`.
 The model will undergo multiple fittings:

     * First fitting: This involves running 1200 MCMC samples, excluding the first 200 samples.
 The convergence of the remaining 1000 samples is checked.
 If there are at least 500 samples in the equilibration region, the pIC50 can be estimated and reported.
 Otherwise, a second fitting is performed.

     * Second fitting: This time, 1000 MCMC samples are run using the last state from the first fitting.
 The convergence of the combined 2000 samples from the first and second fittings is then checked.
 If there are at least 500 samples in the equilibration region, the pIC50 can be estimated and reported.
 Otherwise, additional fittings will be performed until enough converged samples are obtained or until the maximum number of fittings (10) is reached.

-2) We want to collect 500 converged samples and estimate the pIC50, but we don't want to collect the samples from the first fitting, so we will have additional setting `args.exclude_first_trace = True`.
+2) We want to collect 500 converged samples and estimate the pIC50, but we don't want to collect the samples from the first fitting, so we will have additional setting `exclude_first_trace = True`.

     * First fitting: This involves running 1200 MCMC samples, excluding the first 200 samples.
 The convergence of the remaining 1000 samples is checked.
 If there are at least 500 samples in the equilibration region, the pIC50 can be estimated and reported.
 Otherwise, a second fitting is performed.